Power of Attorney & Authorization Forms

 Form 2848 & 8821

-When you are authorizing an individual to receive confidential tax information or authorizing them to act on your behalf regarding federal tax matters you must make the appropriate filing with IRS.
-There are two different ways to give authorization to a person.
+When you’re authorizing an individual to obtain tax information that’s confidential or authorizing them to act on behalf of you on federal tax matters you should make the proper filing with the IRS.
+There are 2 different ways to hand authorization to a person.
 The way you choose depends on the amount of power you are willing to give that person that is going to be helping you.
-Power of attorney gives them the most power, they can act on your behalf for tax matters.
-You can limit their power by just authorizing them access to your confidential tax information by filling out and filing the tax information authorization form.
+Power of attorney hands them most of the power, for tax matters, they could act on behalf of you.
+You can limit their power by just authorizing them accessibility to your confidential tax information by filing the tax information authorization form after filling it out.

 IRS Form 2848 – Power of Attorney and Declaration of Representative